NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 >   ```docker run --help | grep -i gpus  ```
 >
 >     You should be able to see the the GPU information if it is successfully configured.

->
+Please note that this configuration is setup on **a host machine with Ubuntu OS**.
+The following scripts can executed on other Linux OS like Centos, Ubuntu, Detian, etc.

-> - Finally, run the following command to import the docker container:
+## ★ Import Docker Image

->
+> - Run the following command to import the docker container:

 >  ```docker run -itd --name comfort --gpus all pldi2021:comfort /bin/bash  ```

-## ★ Setup
+> - After importing the docker container, make sure you run the below command to setup the environmental variables, before using any of the following scripts:

-After importing the docker container, make sure you run ``` source /root/.bash_profile``` to setup the environmental variables, before using any of the following scripts.
+ >   ``` source /root/.bash_profile```

 ## ★ Artifact Contents